linagora/tmail-flutter/docs/adr/0071-collapse-threads-in-email-query.md

 ## Implementation Steps

 1. Add `collapseThreads` to `QueryEmailMethod` in `MailAPIMixin.fetchAllEmail()` and `ThreadAPI.searchEmails()`
-2. Pass thread-enabled status from `Session` to query builder
+2. Pass thread-enabled status from Settings to query builder
 3. Clear email cache in thread setting toggle handler
 4. Update `GetEmailsInMailboxInteractor` and related interactors to propagate thread status